parsavares/WebApplication-lux-chatbot/README.md

 ## Overview

-All the credit from the [backend](https://github.com/parsavares/WebApplication-lux-chatbot/tree/main/Backend):
+All the credit from the [backend](https://github.com/parsavares/WebApplication-lux-chatbot/tree/main/Backend) -Titouan Guerin
+-Meryem Elfatimi

 The **Luxembourgish Language Learning** (LLL) web application is a React-based project that assists users in learning Luxembourgish through various language learning modules.
 The app offers interactive features and responsive design, making it suitable for use on multiple devices.